On the path separation number of graphs: Proofs

 Let $G$ be a graph chosen according to the distribution $G(n,p)$.
 First we partition $E(G)$ into four random graphs.
 Let $f: E(G) \to \{1,2,3,4\}$ be a function so that each $f(e)$ is chosen uniformly from $\{1,2,3,4\}$ independently.
 Let $E_i:\{e: f(e)=i\}$ for $1\le i\le 4$.

-Next we form six random subgraphs with the same vertex set $V(G)$ and with edge sets as follows: $E(G_1^1)=E_1\cup E_2$, $E(G_1^2)=E_3\cup E_4$, $E(G_2^1)=E_1\cup E_3$, $E(G_2^2)=E_2\cup E_4$, $E(G_3^1)=E_1\cup E_4$, $E(G_3^2)=E_2\cup E_3$, These six random subgraphs have the property that for any pair of edges $e,f\in E(G)$ there is an $i,j$ that $e,f\in E(G_i^j)$.
+Next we form six random subgraphs with the same vertex set $V(G)$ and with edge sets as follows: $E(G_1^1)=E_1\cup E_2$, $E(G_1^2)=E_3\cup E_4$, $E(G_2^1)=E_1\cup E_3$, $E(G_2^2)=E_2\cup E_4$, $E(G_3^1)=E_1\cup E_4$, $E(G_3^2)=E_2\cup E_3$.
+These six random subgraphs have the property that for any pair of edges $e,f\in E(G)$ there is an $i,j$ that $e,f\in E(G_i^j)$.

 Now fix a pair of indices $(i,j)$.
 Without loss of generality, assume $i=j=1$ and consider $G_1^1$.
-Note that $G_1^1$ is itself a random graph, distributed according to $G(n,p/2)$.
-We will further partition the edgeset of $G_1^1$ into random subgraphs.
+Note that $G_1^1$ is itself a random graph distributed according to $G(n,p/2)$.
+We will further partition the edge-set of $G_1^1$ into random subgraphs.

-Fix $r=\lfloor 3pn/\log n\rfloor$ and let $g: E(G) \to \{1,\ldots,r\}$ be a function so that each $g(e)$ is chosen uniformly from $\{1,\ldots,r\}$ independently.
-Repeat this process $s=\lfloor 4\log n/\log(pn/\log n)\rfloor$ times.
-Because $p=\Omega(\log n/n)$, we have $sr\leq\frac{4\log n}{\log(pn/\log n)}\cdot\frac{3pn}{\log n}=O(n)$ subgraphs $H_1,\ldots,H_{sr}$, each of which is a copy of $G(n,p/(2r))$.
+Fix $r=\lfloor 3pn/(64\log n)\rfloor >40$ and let $g: E(G^1_1) \to \{1,\ldots,r\}$ be a function so that each $g(e)$ is chosen uniformly from $\{1,\ldots,r\}$ independently.
+Repeat this process $s=\lfloor 6\log n/\log(pn/\log n)\rfloor$ times.
+Because $p>1000\log n/n$, we have $sr\leq\frac{6\log n}{\log(pn/\log n)}\cdot\frac{3pn}{64\log n}=O(n)$ subgraphs $H_1,\ldots,H_{sr}$, each of which is a copy of $G(n,p/(2r))$.

 The set of graphs $\{H_{\alpha} : \alpha=1,\ldots,sr\}$ will separate every pair of edges with high probability.
 To see this, the union bound gives